 - Centralized control and visibility.
 The centralized control plane allows for end-to-end performance management and visibility via a customer portal.

-Enhanced SD-WAN by Zayo
+SD-WAN by Zayo

 At Zayo, we love SD-WAN technology but recognize that today’s customers need more.